Alpha Sigma Alpha: Modern day

 In 1947, the six sororities of the AES voted to dissolve it and petitioned to join the National Panhellenic Conference.
 On November 27, 1951, Alpha Sigma Alpha was officially welcomed as a full member of the NPC.
 From that point on, Alpha Sigma Alpha could potentially establish a chapter at any university recognized by the NPC, no longer limited to those specific to the education profession.

 Since then, Alpha Sigma Alpha has partnered with various nonprofits in the name of philanthropy.
-Its philanthropic efforts began in 1958 when it established scholarships for intellectually disabled students and those in special needs education.
+Its philanthropic efforts began in 1958 when it established scholarships for intellectually disabled students and those in special education.
 In 1976, the sorority's national headquarters announced a partnership with the Special Olympics.
 Since then, it has taken several other projects under its wing.
 The sorority added the S. June Smith Center, a day care center for intellectually disabled students, as a philanthropic partner in 1990.

 In 1998, the sorority moved its national headquarters to Indianapolis, Indiana, and opened a new building a decade later in September 2008.
 It also adopted an official mascot that year, a ladybug named Dot.

 Continuing its involvement with the Special Olympics, Alpha Sigma Alpha joined its campaign "Spread the Word to End the Word" in 2009.
 In 2012, the sorority added another national philanthropic partner, Girls on the Run.
 A national housing corporation was created in 2015.